droidbaza/SpotifyCompose/README.md

 ![](art/header.png)

 # Spotify Compose (:construction:work in progres :construction:)
  Spotify UI built with Jetpack Compose.
+Warning navigation extension functions used in this project is deprecated.
+More powerfull and valid way descripted in navigationBooster project: (https://github.com/droidbaza/NavigationBooster)

 # Try now